geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 [^36]: The Frigidus, or cold river, a small but memorable stream in the territory of Gortz, near Aquileia; now called the Vipao.

-[^37]: White and green were the appopriate colours of the wandering ministrel.
+[^37]: White and green were the appopriate colours of the wandering minstrel.

+[^38]: Alluding to Wieland’s Oberon, founded on the old Romance of Huon de Bordeaux, and translated by Mr. Sotheby into English verse.